-Rachel is an Australian attorney with extensive experience in human rights, having worked with business, in government, judicial, academic, and civil society settings.
-Rachel served for five years as a legal advisor to Professor John Ruggie, the former Special Representative of the UN Secretary-General for Business and Human Rights, as part of his central team helping develop the UN Guiding Principles on Business and Human Rights.
+Rachel is an Australian attorney with extensive business and human rights experience, having worked with business, in government, and civil society settings.
+Rachel served for five years as a legal advisor to Professor John Ruggie, the former Special Representative of the UN Secretary-General for Business and Human Rights, as part of his core advisory team helping develop the UN Guiding Principles on Business and Human Rights.

 Rachel is also a Research Fellow with the Corporate Social Responsibility Initiative at Harvard Kennedy School, where she leads a project on the costs of company-community conflict in the extractive industry, which has included fieldwork with a number of mines in Peru.
 She has participated in expert advisory groups, including for the European Commission, and for initiatives relating to children's rights and business and to private military and security contractors.
 She has published on a range of legal topics, and is a regular speaker on issues related to business and human rights.